robfatland/zero2x/Z2JH/redux.md

 ```

-7. The final command `kubectl get service` initially gives a public URL as "pending".
+7. If the final output gives a public URL as "pending": You will have to re-run the
-This inspired waiting 20 seconds beforehand: To give the ip address a chance to resolve.
-If you see "pending": Wait a minute and re-issue this command:
+final command after a brief pause:

 ```
 kubectl get service --namespace $K8S_NAMESPACE
 ```

-8. Once the ip address appears: Paste that URL into a browser.
+8. Once the ip address appears in the output: Paste that URL into a browser.